return5/DS1803/README.txt

 -- installation --

-    - easiest method is to open your arduino IDE
+    - easiest method when using the arduino IDE
+        - download libary as a .zip file
+        - open arduino IDE
-        - sketch->include library->add.ZIP library
+            - navigate to sketch->include library->add.ZIP library
-            - select DS1803.zip
+            - select DS1803.zip (or the name you gave the .zip file)
             - make sure your program has ' #include "DS1803.h" ' at the top

 -- functions ---